 - 1. Excused Absences: Parents are to send a note or call the school if their child is sick or not able to come to school for one of the following reasons: Unavoidable-illness on the part of the child, death in the immediate family, funeral of a close friend or relative, doctor / dental appointments.
 Absences will be recorded as $\frac{1}{2}$ (anything between 45 180 minutes gone) or 1 full day absent. - 2.
-Unexcused Absences Parental requests to take students out of school for personal pleasure or family convenience is discouraged. - 3.
-Missed Work- Parents must realize that students who are absent miss instruction that is impossible to make up outside of school time.
-Parents are asked to assume the responsibility of making sure that their children complete work missed and submit work upon returning to school.
-This must be arranged with the teacher before (if possible) or after the absence. - 4.
-Checkouts-Students may be checked out of school for appointments, however, no checkouts are allowed after 2:05pm.
+Unexcused Absences Parental requests to take students out of school for personal pleasure or family convenience is discouraged.
+Parents must realize that students who are absent miss instruction that is impossible to make up outside of school time.
+Parents are asked to assume the responsibility of making sure that their children complete work missed.
+This must be arranged with the teacher before (if possible) or after the absence. - 3.
+Checkouts-Students may be checked out of school for appointments, however, no checkouts are allowed after 2:15pm.
 This is an extremely busy time of day for the office, teachers and students.
-If you have an appointment scheduled near the end of the school day, please check out your child before 2:05pm. - 5.
+If you have an appointment scheduled near the end of the school day, please check out your child before 2:15pm. - 4.
 Excessive Absences Students who are absent more than 20 days (excused and/or unexcused) during a school year may have to attend summer school or be retained if they do not satisfactorily make up the work and are not performing on grade level.